Fagrell/cleanqt.io-posts/14-aug-2018/post.md

 Other reasons, but perhaps less critical, are:

-* A `QObject` can be consider unique by giving it a name which could be used as a reference key, i.e. by setting the  `QObject::objectName()`.
+* A `QObject` can be considered unique by giving it a name which could be used as a reference key, i.e. by setting the  `QObject::objectName()`.
 If the name is set, it's unclear which name should be given to the copy.
 * `QObjects` can be extended with new properties during runtime.
 Should these new properties also be inherited by the copy?

 In general, `QObjects` are referred to by their pointer address by other objects.
-This is the case in for example the previously mentioned `signals and slots mechanism`.
+For example, this is the case in the aforementioned `signals and slots mechanism`.
 Because of this, `QObjects` can't be moved; connections between them would then be lost.
 In the source code of `QObject`, we can see that the are no move constructor or move assignment operator declared.
 However, since the copy constructor is deleted, the move constructor won't be implicitly generated and an compiler error will be reported if a developer attempts to move a `QObject`.

 So you can't copy and you can't move a `QObject`, but what if you desire to copy the underlying data (or properties)?
 Qt's documentation distinguish between two object types in the [Qt Object Model](http://doc.qt.io/qt-5/object.html): value and identity objects.
-Value-objects, such as `QSize`, `QColor` and `QString` are objects that are possible to be copied and assigned.
-In contrast, the identity-objects can't be copied but are possible to clone.
-As you might have guessed, an example of an identify object is the `QOBject` or any class that derives from it.
+Value objects, such as `QSize`, `QColor` and `QString` are objects that can be copied and assigned.
+In contrast, the identity objects can't be copied but can be cloned.
+As you might have guessed, an example of an identity object is the `QOBject` or any class that derives from it.
 The meaning of cloning can be read from the official documentation:

 >Cloning means to create a new identity, not an exact copy of the old one.
 For example, twins have different identities.
 They may look identical, but they have different names, different locations, and may have completely different social networks.

-My understanding of cloning is that you could expose a `clone()`-function in a subclass which create a new identify but not a _real_ copy, i.e:
+My understanding of cloning is that you could expose a `clone()`-function in a subclass which creates a new identity but not a _real_ copy, i.e:

 ```cpp
 class MyClass : public QObject {